Subarna578/sympy_doc/README.md

 ## Release docs

-This is harder, because you have to update the index.
+This is harder because you have to update the index.

 First, move the current latest docs to the version number (which should currently be a redirect to the `latest` docs).